 Draft Amendment C182dare to the Darebin Planning Scheme

-The draft plan for Preston retains part of the market building and proposes the balance of the market along the eastern side of the precinct, allowing space in the centre of the precinct for new buildings that provide future homes and jobs.
-The current and future community will be supported by the new Preston Station, new open spaces and community facilities.
+The draft plan for the Precinct retains part of the market building and proposes the balance of the market along the eastern side of the precinct, allowing space in the centre of the precinct for new buildings that provide future homes and jobs.
+The current and future community will be supported by the new Preston Station, new open spaces and nearby community facilities.

 Planning the precinct is vital because, like many areas throughout Melbourne, Preston is facing transformational growth, with the population forecast to double in size to 68,000 people by 2041.